Penile Lichen Sclerosus Treatment

 Platelet rich plasma injection is a simple and near painless procedure which uses platelet rich plasma (PRP) drawn from your own blood to treat penile lichen sclerosus.
 The injection of platelet-rich plasma appears to stimulate regeneration of blood vessels, nerves and tissues.

 Blood platelets possess a variety of growth factors and substances with reparative and healing properties.
-There is promising scientific data that shows the potential ability and safety of PRP therapy in improving the health and functioning of penile tissue.
+There is scientific data that shows the potential ability and safety of PRP therapy in improving the health and functioning of penile tissue.

 PRP therapy is a well-tolerated procedure that usually has no impact on your medications or health conditions.